At first sight, a golden child may look like the perfect child who is likely to have a successful life. But are things really that perfect?

 As opposed to most children, the hobbies of a golden child will not include video games, social media, or other insignificant activities.
 Instead, s/he would much rather find pleasure in reading, playing an instrument, watching documentaries, creating art, or going to the sports club.

 Although s/he has so many valuable activities, the golden child always finds time for friends who happen to have similar interests and hobbies.
 They do not waste their time with useless games.
 They may have formed the Literature Club, where they gather together on Thursday evening and discuss a book, or the Swimming Club, with monthly competitions, or the Creative Club, where everyone reads their written poems.

 And although you worry that s/he is not physically active, you will find out that s/he is amazingly good at sports too!
 With such impressive leadership skills, s/he could be the head of the school’s tennis/soccer team!

 Parent’s rules and guides are sacred for the golden child.
 In fact, most of their choices come from a constant desire to please the family.
 You will never see a golden child be disobedient or act rebelliously when their parents set up goals for them.

 Looking at this description, it sounds like the perfect child who is likely to have a successful life.
 But behind this perfect behavior, there hides a scared child who struggles to make their own choices.
 It is a child who is too afraid to live and think independently of their parents.

 What creates the golden child?

-It is no longer a secret that family is the first factor in shaping a child’s personality and implicitly, behaviours and choices.
-Unfortunately, the golden child is usually a result of an excessive control of one or both narcissistic parents.
+It is no longer a secret that family is the first factor in shaping a child’s personality and implicitly, behaviours, and choices.
+Unfortunately, the golden child is usually a result of excessive control of one or both narcissistic parents.
 But how?

 1. The parents try to live their failed dreams through the child